latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-As you can see above code is not even mush simpler but also produces fewer requests to MySQL and Redis.
+As you can see above code is not even much simpler but also produces fewer requests to MySQL and Redis.
 Look how queries are generated when you use this feature to load many entities at once: